microsoftarchive/bono/README.md

 # Bono

-Bono is a quantum circuit visualizer that allows you to edit quantum circuits and evalute them at real-time.
+Bono is a quantum circuit visualizer that allows you to edit quantum circuits and evaluate them at real-time.
 It also generates [Q#](https://docs.microsoft.com/en-us/quantum/language/?view=qsharp-preview) code that you can take and run on [Microsoft Quantum Development Kit](https://www.microsoft.com/en-us/quantum/development-kit) and in the future, a real quantum computer.

 Bono provides the following features: